akaliutau/taimi-dqn/README.md

 # About

 This is the coding part of the project ELEC70121 Trustworthy Artificial Intelligence in Medical Imaging.
 Includes the final report as well.

+Title: Deep Q-Networks in Adaptive k-space Sampling for Precision MRI

 # Abstract